VincentXE/LonghornX/README.md

 Longhorn X is a remake of the original windows debloater Longhorn.
 Longhorn X is made in C# instead of python, meaning it is even faster now and can be compiled much easier.

+To run Longhorn X, you must have .NET Core installed.
+Download it here: https://dotnet.microsoft.com/download

 Longhorn X features:

 * Block Windows Telemetry